What is the faculty like?

 Does it make sense to rank both the Penn non-Primary Care and Primary Care programs?

 The answer is “yes,” particularly for applicants who are attracted to the Penn System for any of several reasons.
 Just as graduating from the Primary Care program does not exclude you from opportunities in subspecialty medicine, the Categorical internal medicine program does not exclude you from careers in primary care.
 The Primary Care program matches only six applicants per year; as a result, it has been quite competitive.
-It is important note that all internal medicine residents (categorical to primary care) receive excellent training and are well prepared to go into practice or general internal medicine fellowship after graduation from their residency program.
+It is important to note that all internal medicine residents (categorical to primary care) receive excellent training and are well prepared to go into practice or general internal medicine fellowship after graduation from their residency program.
 We do not bias our reading of your application based on whether you applied to both programs or just the Primary Care program.

 In addition to primary care practice, what career pathways are open to residents who complete the Primary Care program?